Joe Baca

 Joseph Natalio Baca Sr. (born January 23, 1947) is an American Democratic politician who served as the U.S. representative for southwestern San Bernardino County (including Fontana, Rialto, Ontario and parts of the city of San Bernardino) from 1999 to 2013.

 In June 2015, Baca switched his affiliation to the Republican Party, citing his "core Christian" and pro-business beliefs.
 In January 2018, Baca switched his affiliation back to the Democratic Party, saying that "in my heart, I've always been a Democrat with a 100 percent voting record for labor."

 Prior to his time in the House of Representatives, Baca served in the California Senate from 1998 to 1999, and the California State Assembly from 1992 to 1998.

+In 2022, Baca returned to politics at the local level and was elected to the Rialto City Council.
+Baca currently serves as the mayor of the city of Rialto after being elected to a four-year term in 2024.

 Early life, education and career

 Baca was born in Belen, New Mexico in 1947, the youngest of 15 children in a primarily Spanish-speaking household.
 His father was a railroad laborer.
 The family moved to Barstow, California when Joe was young, where he shined shoes at age 10, delivered newspapers, and later worked as a laborer for the Santa Fe Railroad, until he was drafted in 1966, serving in the United States Army until 1968.
 He did not serve in Vietnam.

 Following military service, Baca attended Barstow Community College and went on to receive his bachelor's degree in sociology from California State University, Los Angeles.
 He worked for 15 years in community relations with General Telephone and Electric.
 In 1979, he was the first Latino elected to the board of trustees for the San Bernardino Valley College District.
 He was elected to the State Assembly in 1992, and to the State Senate in 1998.